The Ferrari Testarossa

 The Motorcar Offered

 This beautiful example is presented in the stunning combination of Nero Black with Black leather interior.
 It has traveled a scant 9,600 miles since new and has been lovingly cared for and maintained.
 The clear CarFax documents its charmed life.
 It has only been driven approximately 200 miles since receiving its full belt service in December 2015 at Norwood Auto Italia.
 Recently it has had a general servicing and inspection.
-The original Nero Black paint almost subdues the signature side strakes, which not only define the style of the Testarossa, but have the important function of channeling air over the dual rear-mount radiators.
+The beautiful Nero Black paint has a great appearance and almost subdues the signature side strakes, which not only define the style of the Testarossa, but have the important function of channeling air over the dual rear-mount radiators.
+It has a fantastic sounding V-12 that pulls briskly through its power band and the transmission shifts effortlessly.
 The rear fenders conceal an ultra-wide rear wheel and tire package engineered for traction to match the flat-12 horsepower.
-The black leather interior is an original blend of Italian coachwork with ‘80s-styled driver-centric controls.
-The factory air conditioning works to keep the cabin of this culturally iconic ‘80s classic comfortable at rest or speed.
+The black leather interior is in beautiful condition and is an original blend of Italian coachwork with ‘80s-styled driver-centric controls.
+The factory air conditioning blows cold and keeps the cabin of this culturally iconic ‘80s classic comfortable at rest or speed.
 Of course, the books, tools and records are present and included.
 This iconic Ferrari is a joy to drive and will be a fantastic addition to your garage.